doorlay/cram/README.md

 # Cram

-A command line text compressor, using Huffman Nodes for lossless compression.
+A command line text compressor and decompressor, using Huffman Nodes for lossless compression.

 Basically, wrote a few additions to a class project for easy command line text compression.